 4. Monument to the Discoveries

-A wonderful frieze of statues is set along both sides of the monument of the most prominent luminaries, Vasco da Gama, and Ferdinand Magellan, among others.
+The two sloping lines on either side of the monument features a wonderful frieze of statues of the most prominent luminaries, Vasco da Gama and Fernão de Magalhães, among others.
 There is a map of the world in multicolored marble on the floor in front of the memorial, with the dates of the discoveries set in metal.

 There are several great eateries in the Belem district.
-Try Os Jeronimos or O Pedrouços for some great local seafood (find them on the map above!).
+Try Os Jeronimos or O Pedrouços for some great local seafood.

 8. Christ the King